conan-io/docs/reference/config_files/conan.conf.rst

 The ``cacert_path`` variable lets the user specify a custom path to the *cacert.pem* file to use in requests.
 You can also adjust this value using the environment variable ``CONAN_CACERT_PATH``.

+The ``skip_broken_symlinks_check`` variable, defaulted to False, lets to ignore broken symlinks while creating a package.

 Storage
 +++++++